 The narrow residential streets of Athens are lined with apartment buildings; the balconies covered in hanging laundry and overflowing urban gardens.
 During the day, the city seems to buzz with the noise of endless motorcycles and cars, only to be replaced by stray dogs barking into the night.
 Walking through the streets is a bit of a maze — especially since all the buildings look the same.
 And unless you want to be on the receiving end of a hard stare from a proud local, asking for an English menu outside of the touristy areas is out of the question.

-But then you catch site of the Acropolis — standing guard over the city — the ancient marble gleaming like a beacon or the north star for lost wandering travelers like us.
+But then you catch sight of the Acropolis — standing guard over the city — the ancient marble gleaming like a beacon or the north star for lost wandering travellers like us.
 One wrong turn and all we had to do was look up; It was our compass when google maps offline failed to deliver us to our destination.

 If there is a next time, I wouldn’t stay as long as we did.
 We had four whole days to explore the city and we probably could have done everything in two.